Welcome to Rapanui

 This circular approach inspired us to partner with them to produce our staff shirts at the farm as well as create garlic-themed T-Shirts available to everyone click here.

 I visited their HQ to learn more as we developed the range together.
 Just like the farmers from 6,000 BC this crew have a blindingly clear and intuitive view on sustainability.
 Their whole process of clean, low-impact material in, vertical integrated manufacturing and plastic-free packaging dials as much harm and waste out of the system as possible.
 Their mantra is one of constant improvement and this has been recognised by winning a Queen's Award for Innovation; in their own words a "totally rad' achievement.

-But all this is sustainability drive is before you even get to understand their 're-manufacturing' model.
+All of this is before you even get to understand their 're-manufacturing' model.
 This is where the real game-changer comes.
 By making product that is designed to be sent back to them when it's worn out, they recover the material rather than waste it.
 This re-writes the take-make-waste extractive cycle that erodes precious, finite resources.
-It's properly cool and makes tangible the mission that our other Island neighbours are advocating – see Ellen MacArthur Foundation.
+It's properly cool and makes tangible the mission that our other Island neighbours are advocating see Ellen MacArthur Foundation.

 Whilst we are busy growing garlic here on the Isle of Wight with the most minimal intervention possible, it's very inspiring to work with a neighbouring business in a different sector whose team are similarly impassioned.
 Sustainability, alongside service, are difficult things to do well.
 The enthusiasm it takes for a team to constantly deliver a quality product is only possible to maintain when everyone believes in what they're doing.
 There was reference to this 'Jedi' level commitment on my visit - the Rapanui and Teemill crew are genuinely 'using the force'!